danield09/AWK_Interpreter/README.md

 # AWK Interpreter
 - Can read files written in AWK, its input data, and output the corresponding results.
-- This Project was done for ICSI-311 Principles of Programming Languages at University at Albany.
+- This Project was done for ICSI-311 Principles of Programming Languages at the University at Albany.
 - These files have a majority of the code:
   - `Lexer`
   - `Parser`